msoe-vex/docs/source/workshops/ros-workshop/part-two.rst

 Now that our files are created, we need to tell ROS what dependencies it needs to load when building and running our projects.
 For this, we use the `package.xml` file to create notes about these dependencies.

-Open the `package.xml` file in VSCode, and edit the following sections:
+Open the `package.xml` file in VS Code, and edit the following sections:

 :<description>: